 The first step to deciding how much cash you need

 The first step of figuring out how much cash to keep on hand is figuring out how much to keep in an emergency fund.
 As with most things in financial planning, we like to follow a process when breaking this down and figuring out what number is right for you.
-There isn't one right answer on how much cash to keep in an emergency fund but it's important to be intentional about this decision.
+There isn't one "right" answer for how much cash to keep in an emergency fund, but it's important to be intentional with your decision.

 The financial rule of thumb is three to six months’ worth of living expenses, but you also want to take into account your household's income situation.
 Single-income households would want more cushion than dual-income households.
-You will also want to consider your and your spouse’s or partner’s views toward money and do what feels comfortable for you, or find a compromise if your views on it are different.
+You'll also want to consider your and your spouse’s or partner’s views toward money and do what feels comfortable for you (or find a compromise if your views on it are different).

 How much cash do you need outside of your emergency fund?

-After deciding on the amount for your emergency fund the next step is to think about the various uses of money you'll have within the next one or two years.
-Do you have goals such as a home or car purchase, renovations, etc?
-Step one was about covering lumpier uses of the cash that aren't visible or directly expected.
-Whereas step two is looking at expenses that are visible, expenses that you know will be coming sometime soon, even if you don't know the exact timing of when that will be.
+After deciding on the amount for your emergency fund, the next step is to think about the various uses of money you'll have within the next one or two years.
+Do you have goals such as a home or car purchase, renovations, etc.?
+Step one was about covering lumpier uses of the cash that aren't necessarily visible or predictable.
+Step two is looking at expenses that are visible, expenses that you know will be coming sometime soon, even if you don't know the exact timing of when that will be.
 You’ll want to add these target amounts to your emergency fund and then you'll have an idea of the total amount of money to keep in cash to fit your unique situation.

 What to do with the cash you’re holding?

 There aren't a lot of great options right now in terms of earning a rate of return on cash.
-If you look at the interest rates for most savings and checking accounts being offered by the banks, it's only slightly above 0%, some may even offer teaser rates but are only good for a limited amount of funds.
+If you look at the interest rates for most savings and checking accounts being offered by the banks, it's only slightly above 0%, and while some may offer teaser rates these are only good for a limited amount of money.

-The approach that we use for our own cash is a high yield online savings account.
-There are many different options here, but two of the most common are Ally bank and Marcus by Goldman Sachs.
-They offer a much better interest rate than most traditional banks are offering, while also having flexibility and certainty of knowing what the money will be worth when you actually need it.
+The approach we use for our own cash is a high yield online savings account.
+There are many different options here, but they offer a much better interest rate than most traditional banks, while also having flexibility and certainty of knowing what the money will be worth when you actually need it.

 Resources & People Mentioned